|22 – 26 inches

 Dalmatian German Shepherd Mix Exercise

 Dalmatian German Shepherds are extremely intelligent and active dogs that need lots of space to let out their energy.
-This includes daily walks, a large open-spaced garden, and human interaction through toys such as tug of war.
+This includes daily walks, an open-spaced garden, and human interaction through toys, such as a game of tug-of-war.
 It is common for Dalmatian German Shepherds to go through an energetic period throughout the day where they will around the garden in an attempt to relieve some of their energy.
 They also enjoy playing chase with other large dog breeds and walks are known to be their favorite time of the day.

 If you enjoy going on runs yourself, you can even take your Dalmatian German Shepherd with you on a lead to run as well.
 Many owners who cycle will also tie the lead around the bike and cycle a short distance with this dog breed.